 1. Marvel at the Night Sky

-Visiting a planetarium is another way for you and the children to learn more about what goes on in space.
-In a planetarium, you aren’t looking at the actual night sky but at simulations on a dome-shaped structure.
+Visiting a planetarium is another way to learn more about what goes on in space.
+In a planetarium, you aren’t viewing the actual night sky but simulations on a dome-shaped structure.
 Chances are that there is a planetarium in your area.
-Do an online search and see what programs are offered that are age-appropriate for your kids.
+Do an online search and see what programs are offered for kids.

 2. Go on a Quest!